brandur/sorg/content/passages-drafts/004-berlin.md

 and hit the buzzer.
 He made his way down the stairs bleary eyed and I was afraid that I'd woken him up.
-I had, but not because he's just gone to bed -- he'd been asleep all day after a 24-hour stint and late return from the infamous nightspot Berghain (billed as the best nightclub on Earth, and you may just be convinced of that reading [this article from the New Yorker][berghain]).
+I had, but not because he's just gone to bed -- he'd been asleep all day after a 36-hour stint and late return from the infamous Berghain (billed as the best nightclub on Earth, and you may just be convinced of that reading [this article from the New Yorker][berghain]).

 Ah, Berlin.